1sun12/mast3rk3y/README.md

 		- Mark a note of relevance to a software architecture
 	- #concept/design-pattern
 		- Mark a note of relevance to a design-pattern
+		#concept/machine-learning
+		- Mark a note of relevance to machine-learning, LLM, AI, etc.
 - #project/
 	- Mark a note relevant to a current project (or a future one)
 	- #project/active